ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

 }
 ```

-Ballerina publishers can also use the publisher client to register topics at Ballerina WebSub hubs
+Ballerina publishers can also use the `websub:PublisherClient` to register topics at Ballerina WebSub hubs
 and publish/notify updates to the remote hubs.
 ```ballerina
 import ballerina/log;